 "There's gonna be a major, major conflict!
 And I'm sorry about Seoul!
 Tough luck there!
-But their sacrifice made me look more presidential!"
+But their sacrifice'll make me look more presidential!"

 As The Financial Times reported yesterday, the bellicose Trump bunch wants Jimmy Carter to stay out of any peace -making deals with North Korea.
 This despite the war rhetoric reaching new heights.
 In a Reuters interview yesterday, the egomaniacal baboon- in- chief grunted, then growled: "We're heading for a major, major conflict with North Korea.
 Absolutely!'